compomics/moFF/README.md

 use `python moff_all.py -h`
 ```
+	--config_file		specify a moFF parameter file
 	--loc_in		the folder containing input files
 	--tsv_list		specify the input file as a list separated by a space
-	--raw_list		specify the raw file as a list separated by space
+	--raw_list		specify the raw file/mzML file  as a list separated by space
   	--sample		filter based on regular expression to define the considered replicates
   	--ext			file extension for the input files
   	--log_label		a label name to use for the log file